-Five best content marketing trends for 2022
+Redefining luxury: 5 content marketing trends for 2023

 Each year, content marketing trends continue to change and evolve.
 While this may present exciting opportunities for marketers, navigating an ever-changing digital landscape does not come without its challenges.
-Ella Neale of Relevance suggests five content marketing trends for 2022 that offer proven brand success.

 Personalization

 Hyper-personalization goes deeper than just calling a customer by their name; it delves into one’s individual preferences, needs and desires.
 This approach is data-driven, utilizing consumer data, analytics, artificial intelligence (AI) and automation to create bespoke client interactions.
-Digital marketers can consider their buyer’s characteristics and cater for everything from content and design to product recommendations.
+Digital marketers can consider their buyer’s characteristics and cater to everything from content and design to product recommendations.

 The metaverse